valkey-io/valkey-doc/docs/reference/sentinel-clients.md

-The [Sentinel documentation](/topics/sentinel) shows how clients can connect to Sentinel instances using Pub/Sub in order to subscribe to changes in the Redis instances configurations.
+The [Sentinel documentation](/topics/sentinel) shows how clients can connect to Sentinel instances using Pub/Sub in order to subscribe to changes in the Valkey instances configurations.

-This mechanism can be used in order to speedup the reconfiguration of clients, that is, clients may listen to Pub/Sub in order to know when a configuration change happened in order to run the three steps protocol explained in this document in order to resolve the new Redis master (or replica) address.
+This mechanism can be used in order to speedup the reconfiguration of clients, that is, clients may listen to Pub/Sub in order to know when a configuration change happened in order to run the three steps protocol explained in this document in order to resolve the new Valkey master (or replica) address.

 However update messages received via Pub/Sub should not substitute the above procedure, since there is no guarantee that a client is able to